mantl/mantl/docs/roadmap.rst

 - |_| ElasticSearch Mesos framework for container logs
 - |x| Support for Vagrant
 - |x| Support for OpenStack
-- [x] Sopport for Apache CloudStack
+- |x| Support for Apache CloudStack
 - |_| Support for Amazon Web Services
 - |_| Support for Microsoft Azure
 - |_| Support for Google compute Engine